HotPocketHPE/mhguide/README.md

 > Example: Ranged Weapons vs. Tigrex.
 Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
 Melee weapons can naturally stand much closer.

 # Hunting Fundamentals

-Your performance as a hunter rests on these skills.
-Know them well!

 ## The Essence of Combat